pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 tags: erp university bpm erp iis
 banner:
 bannersize:
-hasmath: "true"
+hasmath: true
-hascsvdownload: "true"
+hascsvdownload: true
+github: true
 author: Pascal Brokmeier
 summary: A summary of the slides for the course ERP during the M.Sc.
 Information Systems winter semester 2015/16 at the University of Cologne
 ---

-# ERP Summary

 This summary will be written along the lines of the review questions of each slide deck.
 I will try and answer all questions of the slide decks and by this, summarise each chapter.
 To differentiate between my already present knowledge and the knowledge I yet have to build up, I'll always try and answer a question by myself first and then research in the slides.
 My own answers will be written in *italic text*.